 Biomedical Engineering Technician Salary

-Biomedical Engineering Technicians in the United States pull down an average of $22.54 per hour.
-Career length and the particular city each impact pay for this group, with the former having the largest influence.
-Job satisfaction is reported as high by the vast majority of workers.
-A large number report receiving medical coverage from their employers and a fair number collect dental insurance.
-The information for this snapshot was generated by responses to the PayScale salary survey.
+Biomedical Engineering Technicians in the United States pull down an average of $22.64 per hour.
+Career duration and the particular city each impact pay for this group, with the former having the largest influence.
+Men account for the majority of Biomedical Engineering Technicians who responded to the questionnaire — 86 percent to be exact.
+A fair number receive medical and dental insurance and a majority get vision insurance.
+The majority of Biomedical Engineering Technicians claim high levels of job satisfaction.
+This overview is based on answers to PayScale's salary questionnaire.

 Job Description for Biomedical Engineering Technician